MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 > Non-RSC permissions are stored in the Azure portal.
 Do not add them to the app manifest.

 > [!NOTE]
-> For version the RSC permissions have two sections as Delegated RSC permissions and Application permission in Authorization section.
+> For latest version(placeholder for version) the RSC permissions have two sections as Delegated RSC permissions and Application permission in Authorization section.

 ### Example of RSC Permission for older version(Placeholder for version) and latest version(Placeholder for version)